Animal Rescue Theatre

 • EMOTIONAL EXPLOITATION manipulative storytelling, invented backstory, blame and/or harassment in an inaccurate direction

-• CONTINUED PROMOTION for an effort or animal long since passed (for donation collection)
+• CONTINUED PROMOTION for an effort or animal long since past (for donation collection)

 PROS: